Bhagwanti2k2/Node_js/README.md

 After that file is read using the fs.readFile() .
 The file that you want to read is passed as parameter to this function.If the user wants to send the file in html format then resp.writeHead(status , content -type) is given.After that the data is sent using the res.write().
+Steps for fetching the data-:
+     Step 1: Create a file in which you want to fetch data of another file.
+     Step 2 : Load the fs module using require() method.
+     Step 3: Load the HTTP module.
+     Step 4.
+Set the status of http module using res.writeHead() Step 5: Use the res.write() function to send the data.
+     Step 6: Create an http server that listen to server ports.